 By Jim Brown, Colombia IV (1962-1964)

 The Wild West years of Peace Corps recruiting were 1961 and 1962.
 An understaffed office in Washington was inundated by thousands of applications.
-There were delays, cancellations, and inconsistencies, but also spectacular successes.
+There were delays, project cancellations, and re-assignments, but also spectacular successes.
 Screening was lax in some ways, demanding in others.
 Yet, the process somehow worked.
 By early 1963, 7,300 volunteers were at work 44 countries.

 Recruiting volunteers for Colombia IV (1962-64) was particularly challenging.
 Because they were to be the first Peace Corps group assigned to teach at the university level, every person had to have at least a BA, BS, or equivalent degree, as well as skills for teaching English or physical education.